particle-iot/docs/src/content/troubleshooting.md

 ```

 This installs the deep update from a binary that is packaged with the Spark CLI, so you don't have to download it.

 TODO: DEPLOY THIS

-### Flash via USB with dfu-util
+## Flash via USB with dfu-util

-Note: If you can, you should use the spark-cli described above, its simpler, easier, and does all kinds of other handy things.
+Note: If you can, you should use the `spark-cli` described above; it's simpler and easier.
-If you

-To flash a Core over USB you'll need the `dfu-util` utility and the deep_update_2014_06 binary.
+To flash a Core over USB without the `spark-cli`, you'll need the `dfu-util` utility and the `deep_update_2014_06` binary.

 - You can install dfu-util via the instructions provided [here](https://github.com/spark/core-firmware#3-device-firmware-upgrade-utilities).
 - You can download the deep_update_2014_06 binary [here](TODO) TODO.